-Applying sunscreen is important to protect our skin, but it can be hard to know the best order for applying skincare and makeup.
-Most of us just slap on our primer and sunscreen without thinking about whether or not we should put the primer or the sunblock first.
+Applying sunscreen is important to protect our skin, but knowing the best order for applying skincare and makeup can be hard.
+Most of us slap on our primer and sunscreen without thinking about whether or not we should put the primer or the sunblock first.

 That’s a mistake!
 The effectiveness of your sunscreen could be impacted depending on which order you layer your products.
 You could be missing out on some key benefits by putting sunscreen in the wrong order.
 So, should you apply primer before or after sunscreen?